chris-wood/chris-wood.github.io/_drafts/apple.md

 responsible for bringing me to PARC in the first place.
 He has spent many hours as my mentor and research big brother -- showing me the ropes and training me for a career in research.
 And these are just two of the many people with whom I've been fortunate enough to call my colleagues.
-Transitioning to Apple will be a noticable change, but I think that with everything PARC has given me and taught me, it's something I'm well prepared to tackle.
+Transitioning to Apple will be a challenge, but I think that with everything PARC has given and taught me, it's something I'm well prepared to face.